In the Womb

-Imagine if your health as an adult is partly determined by the nutrition and environment you were exposed to during a critical period of development - the first 1000 days of life.
+Imagine if your health as an adult is partly determined by the nutrition and environment you were exposed to in the first 1000days of life.
+Or even further back; that the lifestyle of your grandparents during their children's first 1000 days, has programmed your adult health.
 A strong body of scientific evidence supports this explosive idea, and is gradually turning medical thinking on its head.
 To understand the cause of chronic adult disease, including ageing, heart disease, diabetes, osteoporosis, obesity and lung problems we need to look much further back than adult lifestyle - but to the first 1000 days.